All are Worth Words: A ViT Backbone for Diffusion Models: Experiments

-\paragraph{Training.} We use the AdamW optimizer~\cite{loshchilov2017decoupled} for all datasets.
-We try learning rates between 1e-4 and 5e-4, and find that a learning rate of 2e-4 performs well for all datasets.
-On ImageNet 64$\times$64, a learning rate of 3e-4 could further improve the performance.
-We try weight decay between 0.01 and 0.05, and find that a weight decay of 0.03 performs well for all datasets.
-We try the running coefficients $\beta_1$, $\beta_2$ of AdamW among $\{0.9, 0.99, 0.999\}$, and find that $(\beta_1, \beta_2) = (0.99, 0.99)$ performs well for all datasets.
-On CIFAR10, $\beta_2 = 0.999$ could further improve the performance.
-On MS-COCO, $(\beta_1, \beta_2) = (0.9, 0.9)$ could further improve the performance.
+\textbf{Training.} We use the AdamW optimizer~\cite{loshchilov2017decoupled} with a weight decay of 0.3 for all datasets.
+We use a learning rate of 2e-4 for most datasets, except ImageNet 64$\times$64 where we use 3e-4.
 We train 500K iterations on CIFAR10 and CelebA 64$\times$64 with a batch size of 128.
 We train 300K iterations on ImageNet 64$\times$64 and ImageNet 256$\times$256, and 500K iterations on ImageNet 512$\times$512, with a batch size of 1024.
 We train 1M iterations on MS-COCO with a batch size of 256.
 On ImageNet 256$\times$256, ImageNet 512$\times$512 and MS-COCO, we adopt classifier-free guidance~\cite{ho2022classifier} following \cite{rombach2022high}.

-We train with mixed precision for efficiency.
-The training on CIFAR10 or CelebA with U-ViT-Small takes around 24 hours with 4 GeForce RTX 2080 Ti.
-The training on MS-COCO with U-ViT-Small takes around 60 hours with 4 A100.
-The training on ImageNet 64$\times$64 with U-ViT-Mid takes around 59 hours with 8 A100.
-The training on ImageNet 64$\times$64 and ImageNet 256$\times$256 with U-ViT-Large takes around 100 hours with 8 A100.
-The training on ImageNet 512$\times$512 with U-ViT-Large takes around 166 hours with 8 A100.
-These training time of U-ViT is comparable to U-Net.

-\paragraph{Sampling.} On CIFAR10 and CelebA 64$\times$64, we apply Euler-Maruyama SDE sampler~\cite{song2020score} with 1K sampling steps to generate samples from the diffusion model.
-On other datasets, we apply DPM-Solver~\cite{lu2022dpm} with 50 sampling steps.
-With 1 A100, generating 500 samples with DPM-Solver takes around 19 seconds, 34 seconds, 59 seconds, with U-ViT-Small, U-ViT-Mid, U-ViT-Large respectively.
-The time would double if classifier-free guidance is used.
+We provide more details, such as the training time and how we choose hyperparameters in Appendix~\ref{app:setup}.